pavangade31/CodeBasicsSQLChallenge/README.md

 Tasks:

-There are 10 ad-hoc requests for which the business needs insights.
+-> There are 10 ad-hoc requests for which the business needs insights.

-Task is to write SQL queries to answer these requests.
+-> Task is to write SQL queries to answer these requests.

-Create presentation to show insights to Top-Level Management.
+-> Create presentation to show insights to Top-Level Management.

 Three things I learned from this challenge:

-Querying the database for business insights required the use of many important SQL concepts such as CTE, Multiple Joins, Subqueries, Window functions, and so on.
+-> Querying the database for business insights required the use of many important SQL concepts such as CTE, Multiple Joins, Subqueries, Window functions, and so on.

-I learned about fiscal years, gross sales, and converting years to fiscal years.
+-> I learned about fiscal years, gross sales, and converting years to fiscal years.

-Using Canva's various features to create effective presentation slides

 Tools used:

-MYSQL Workbench: To query data from the database.
+-> MYSQL Workbench: To query data from the database.

-Power BI Desktop: To visualize data.
+-> Power BI Desktop: To visualize data.

-Canva: To create presentation slides.
+-> Microsoft Powerpoint to create presenation slides.